jobcloud/Sylius/docs/book/orders/orders.rst

     /** @var OrderInterface $order */
     $order = $orderFactory->createNew();

 Then get a channel to which you would like to add your Order.
-You can get it from the context or from the repository by code for example.
+You can get it from the context or from the repository (for example by code).

 .. code-block:: php